GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/07.361-370/05.Perfect/docs.md

 ---
+title: |
-title: 365.
-Perfect
+    365. Perfect - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 365.
+Perfect.
+Let all the heathen writers join To form one perfect book; Great God, if once compared with thine, How mean their writings look!
+How mean their writings look!
+    keywords:  |
-    keywords: Christ in Song, Perfect, Let all the heathen writers join,
+        Christ in Song, adventhymnals, advent hymnals, Perfect, Let all the heathen writers join.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 365. PERFECT
+####  Christ in Song,

 ```txt
 1.